Eronilde de Araújo

-Eronilde Nunes de Araújo (born 31 December 1970 in Bom Jesus da Lapa, Bahia) is a Brazilian athlete who specialized in 400 metres hurdles.
+Eronilde Nunes de Araújo (born 31 December 1970 in Bom Jesus da Lapa, Bahia) is a Brazilian former athlete who specialized in 400 metres hurdles.
 He dominated athletic events on the South American scene during the 1990s.
-His personal best of 48.04 seconds is also the South American record.
+His personal best of 48.04 seconds was also the South American record until it was broken by Bayano Kamani.
 He represented his country three times at the Olympics.